tidyverse/purrr/tests/testthat/_snaps/map2.md

       map2_int(1:4, 5:8, range)
     Condition
       Error in `map2_int()`:
       !
-Result 1 must have length 1, not 2.
+Result must be length 1, not 2

 # fails on non-vectors